javiershen/TFM-UPC/README.md

 ### Notify received medicine

 When the medicine is received by the pharmacy.
 The pharmacy, throught a pharmacy user or admin, will have to notify that it was received to both channels.
+Therefore, the pharmacy user needs to be logged on both channels.

 ```
 $ ./userPharmacyFunctions.sh